librenms/librenms/doc/API/Logs.md

   - start: The page number to request.
   - limit: The limit of results to be returned.
   - from: The date and time to search from.
+Format: YmdHMS
   - to: The data and time to search to.
+Format: YmdHMS

 ### `list_eventlog`
 Route: `/api/v0/logs/eventlog/:hostname`